 Canada Fishing.
 Is it worth the drive?

+For those that come up to Canada year after year, I know your answer is an emphatic yes.
 However, some anglers haven’t yet taken the plunge and there may be a few of you that just haven’t been up in awhile.
 So let me explain why it is worth the trip.

 Being raised in Northwest Ontario, I had no idea there were lakes elsewhere that had only one or two species of fish in them.
 We have a huge variety of fish in many of our thousands of lakes.
 Fish walleye for shore lunch, bass for some scrappy fun, go for a trophy lake trout or northern pike.
 Catch that once in a lifetime monster musky or fry up some some panfish like crappie or perch.
 Catch a beautiful brook trout in one of the cold water lakes or rivers.
 The choice is yours!